learn-co-curriculum/phase-3-reading-error-messages/README.md

 Feel proud, being able to read an error message and fix it, no matter how basic, is a huge step in being a programmer.
 Get comfortable with broken code, it's totally normal in programming.

-<a href='https://learn.co/lessons/ruby-lecture-reading-error-messages' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-lecture-reading-error-messages' title='Intro to Reading Ruby Error Messages'>Intro to Reading Ruby Error Messages</a> on Learn.co and start learning to code for free.</p>